-My name is Sarah and I just turned 37.
+My name is Sarah and I just turned 38.
 I have purchased four different homes in my life, two of them with my husband.
-We have a 20 month old, Michael and a 10 year old English Bulldog, Gambler.
+We have a toddler, Michael and an English Bulldog, Gambler.
 We live in Sioux Falls, SD, my husband’s hometown.
 I am from Indiana, so I am roughly 800 miles away from my family.
 We run several small businesses here in town, so saying we stay busy is quite an understatement.
 My husband owns a security company that was started by his grandfather in 1950, so he is the third generation owning/running this business.
 He also rents out lot spaces for campers.
-We, together, own a Wine and Canvas franchise, which has been a top sales producer in the country for 4+ years running.
-Recently I started doing financial consulting, my background is in finance, accounting and analytics.
-Between running 4 businesses, it is important we enjoy our downtime and we aren’t stressed about fixing appliances or things inside our home.
+We, together, own a Wine and Canvas franchise, which has been a top sales producer in the country for 5+ years running.
+I do financial consulting and freelance writing, my background is in finance, accounting and analytics.
+I also launched a project to help young women explore their career opportunities, ExplorHer Career.
+Between running all of our businesses, it is important we enjoy our downtime and we aren’t stressed about fixing appliances or things inside our home.
 We feel having our home warranty has been a good financial investment.
 If only there were coverage for all of life’s unknowns when it comes to running multiple small businesses!

 Homeownership Isn’t Always All It’s Cracked Up to Be!